 So you want to work in IT?
 Then you need to know PowerShell.
-This course will provide you with everything you need to begin down the PowerShell path.
-From gathering information using PowerShell cmdlets, to working with objects like files and users, you’ll learn real-world skills you can use immediately.
-Along the way, you'll learn how to find all the answers you need from within the Shell.
+In this course, PowerShell: Getting Started, you'll learn everything you need to begin down the PowerShell path.
+First, you'll discover how to gather information using PowerShell cmdlets.
+Next, you'll delve into working with objects like files and users and learn real-world skills you can use immediately.
+Finally, you'll explore how to find all the answers you need from within the Shell.
 By the end of the course, you’ll be able to build your own script for gathering information.

 Michael is a six-time Microsoft Most Valuable Professional, author, technical trainer, and community leader.
 Having been in the IT industry since the 90's, his experiences covers the gamut of Microsoft technologies, with his main focus being Windows Server, PowerShell and cloud technologies like AWS and Azure.
 Along with training, he has a passion for connecting people and building community in the IT Pro space.
 He is the current president and a founding member of The Krewe User Groups, Inc., a world-wide networking group for IT Pros and Developers.